mmcqd/pure/README.md

 # Pure
 This is an interpreter for arbitrary pure type systems.
 Check [here](https://en.wikipedia.org/wiki/Pure_type_system) for a solid description.

 Pure uses bidirectional type checking, so it's typing rules are slightly different from the ones listed on wikipedia.
-Here are the typing rules, inspired by the recipe for bidirectionalization the paper [Bidirectional Typechecking](https://arxiv.org/abs/1908.05839).
+Here are the typing rules, inspired by the recipe for bidirectionalization in the paper [Bidirectional Typechecking](https://arxiv.org/abs/1908.05839).

 ![Rules](https://i.imgur.com/k8fDES2.png)